 - Define lists

-After training the model, define the lists describing the information that you consider risky or safe.
+Define the lists describing the information that you consider risky or safe.
 For example, you can create a list to track payment instruments that you consider risky or user email addresses that you consider safe.
 The lists are used as part of fraud protection rules to determine how to manage the traffic on your merchant site.

 For details about how to define lists, see Microsoft documentation.